igorwaw/advent22/12-hillclimbing-ver3/README.md

  * if it's outside of map or too high from the current elevation, skip it,
  * if it's already visited, skip it,
  * calculate the distance as: distance of the current point + 1
- * if the new next point's distance is smaller than the one already stored, store the new distance
+ * if the new next point's distance is smaller than the one already stored, store the new distance (it's possible we see the same point again, but from another direction)
- * if the next point is not already in the queue of points to be checked, add it to the queue (I had to use another data structure to keep track of points in the queue, as C++'s priority queue doesn't support checking if an element is already present)
+ * if the next point is not already in the queue of points to be checked, add it to the queue

 And that's it.
 Just let it loop until it runs out of points to check, then read the distance of the end point.
 Worked like a charm for both example and full input data.

 #### Part 2

 So, now I have to find the shortest path not from a given start point, but any point with elevation 'a'.
-The brute force approach would be to get a list of all such points and run the algorithm for each for them.
-The smart was would be to realise that Dijkstra algorithm calculates the distance for all points on the map, not only the one given.
+The brute force approach would be to get a list of all such points and run the algorithm for each of them.
+The smart way would be to realise that Dijkstra algorithm calculates the distance for all points on the map, not only the one given.
 So, let's reverse the search:
-- the program searches from the end point now, it only required changing the line comparing the elevation of neighbouring points
+- the program searches from the end point now, it only required changing the line comparing the elevation of neighbouring points,
 - I checked that it gaves the same result for part 1,
 - then, I got a list of all points with elevation 'a',
 - iterated over it, read distance for all of them and found the smallest one.
+-
-It took me days to write part 1, but only a few minutes to go to part 2.
+It took me days to write part 1, but only a few minutes to get to part 2.